esx-framework/esx-documentation/docs/legacy/Server/Functions/getplayers.md

 As of version **1.9**, this function has been deprecated and removed!

-Calling this function will return [ESX.GetExtendedPlayers](./getextendedplayers.md).
+Calling this function will return the native [GetPlayers](https://docs.fivem.net/docs/scripting-reference/runtimes/lua/functions/GetPlayers/).